-In urban hot spots such as Hackney, Brooklyn or Berlin, wholesale building repair is avoided as a stylistic choice.
+In urban hot spots such as Hackney, Brooklyn, or Berlin, wholesale building repair is avoided as a stylistic choice.
 To people not resident in these design-pioneering neighbourhoods, the thought of maintaining dilapidation seems bizarre.
 However, the style created by doing this is one with an important message for those who are renovating on a budget, and the message is, celebrate the existing.
 For example, if your wall is knobbly, highlight it.
-If it was built using a collection of different bricks and concrete blocks and laid by a series of brickies of varying ability, lucky you, you own an artwork.
+If it was built using a collection of different bricks and concrete blocks and laid by a series of brickies of varying ability, lucky you, you own artwork.

 2. Sensibility shift

 To develop a liking for this style, you may require a sensibility shift.
 If you are interested in acquiring this I suggest throwing yourself in at the deep end, as exposure to the extreme examples of the style may initially move your perceptions only slightly.
 Start by looking at ‘ruin-porn’ (yes, there is a photographic genre with this name).
 Look in detail at the exquisite photographs of decaying Detroit by Marchand and Meffre.
 Over time and with regular exposure to images such as this you will begin to embrace imperfection.
-Then, when you find yourself pausing to savour peeling paint or coveting irregularly placed air bubbles in poured concrete, your attitude to house renovation will be one where deteriorating plaster-mouldings or patchwork brickwork won’t be things you want to remove.
+Then, when you find yourself pausing to savour peeling paint or coveting irregularly placed air bubbles in poured concrete, your attitude to house renovation will be one where deteriorating plaster-moldings or patchwork brickwork won’t be things you want to remove.

 3. Bad doesn’t mean good